 Regardless of whether you use Cricut, these updates benefit everybody.

 In February 2021, Cricut changed the way they uploaded SVG files within the Desktop version of Cricut Design Space.
 It had to do with how their app technically read the code of the SVG file, which changed the size of the files.
 When this happened, a large number of our SVG files (over 340 files!) no longer imported at the correct size when using the Desktop Design Space app.
 The files were mostly inserting too large, as it was based on how the SVG file was saved.
 Nobody wants to read the details, but sizing was all over the place!
 I reported this to Cricut and provided detailed information on why it was happening, as I was not the only SVG designer affected.
-As of May 2021, Cricut still has not reversed their import/upload methodology, so I had to make mass changes, which took almost 2 full months.
+As of May 2021, Cricut still has not reversed their import/upload methodology, so I had to make mass changes, which takes a long time.

 If you have any other questions or if you need assistance downloading an updated file, contact us and I will get back to you as soon as possible.

 Have you ever wondered how to preview SVG files in Windows 10 with File Explorer like this?

 Unfortunately it is not a built-in feature, as it is with the MAC operating system.
 To enable the ability to view SVG thumbnails in Windows 10 File Explorer, there is an extension you can install called the SVG Explorer Extension.
 For those with a lot of SVGs, this makes it way easier to browse and preview their SVG files in Windows.
 In the video, I also demonstrate Adobe Bridge, which is a free tool to preview SVG files and other image files.
 You can watch video that explains everything you need to know below.